schuchert/wikispaces/pages/cpptraining.GettingCppUTestCompiledUsingCDTToolSet.md

 These steps assume you are using the CDT's tool set.
 Before following these instructions, please make sure you have [followed these instructions first.](cpptraining.GettingStartedWithEclipseCdt)

 ## Steps
-* Update your path to include the// **bin**// directories under mingw and msys.
+* Update your path to include the**bin** directories under mingw and msys.
 These directories were installed under the Eclipse directory when installing the [wascana plugin](http://code.google.com/a/eclipselabs.org/p/wascana/).
 In my particular case, I installed Eclipse under C:\learncpp\eclipse, so I added to my path for all DOS shells:
 ```C:\learncpp\eclipse\mingw\bin;C:\learncpp\eclipse\msys\bin```

 * Download CppUTest (version 2.3 as of this writing): [CppUTest at Sourceforge](http://sourceforge.net/projects/cpputest/)